 Restrictions were only just lifted for many on May 17, allowing travel to green list countries and more people to meet outside and indoors.
 With restrictions currently at their most relaxed since last year, it seemed as though the lockdown roadmap was going ahead as planned.

 Will there be local lockdowns again in the UK?

 The government aren’t officially re-introducing local lockdowns at this stage, but they have issued new advice specifically for certain areas in the UK.

-Eight areas in England are now subject to different recommended restrictions and advice compared to the rest of the country, based on the prevalence of the Indian variant in those areas.
+Eight areas in England are now subject to different recommended restrictions and advice compared to the rest of the country, based on the prevalence of the Delta variant in those areas.